-STS 1005C Fundamentals of Surgical Technology 70 hours, 4 credits
+STS 1005C Fundamentals of Surgical Technology

 This course will orient the student to surgical technology and prepare them for scrub and circulator duties as well as Surgical Procedures I, and Surgical Practicum I and II.
 Topics include standards of conduct, special populations, safety standards, equipment, biomedical science, asepsis and sterile technique, anesthesia, surgical supplies, and instrumentation.